Building out a new ActiveCampaign CRM setup or migrating to ActiveCampaign? These are the major steps I go through in setting up a new AC system.

 Tags can be created in a big list under Contacts > Manage Tags.

-I have a few tags I like to reuse based on categories:
+I used to have a few tags I liked based on categories:

 - Industry tags (e.g. tech, manufacturing, legal, financial, etc)